yildiztugba/word-list/.github/PULL_REQUEST_TEMPLATE/code-review.md

 - [ ] there is an `index.js` that is included by the `index.html` file
 - [ ] `../listener` files are imported
 - [ ] there is no code that needs to run _after_ the page is initialized
+- [ ] any other files have helpful names

 </details>
 <details>